 Locals, tourists, cyclists, farmers, and more choose daily from the spread of impeccable croissants, seasonal fruit galettes, or a slice of their famous pizza.
 Pulling into Gold Coast, our groups welcome the break and enjoy the sun-warmed patio, latte and pastry in hand.

 Craft is critical in the Sonoma culinary scene.
 Foodies flock to the region for the tradition of perfectionism in the production of each glass of wine, mug of beer, bite of cheese and loaf of bread.
 These bakeries and more contribute to the vibrant culinary scene in the region, and enrich each DuVine day.
-Join us on a 4-Day Tour in Sonoma, or a 6-Day Tour through Napa + Sonoma to explore the revolutionarily traditional bakeries of Sonoma Valley for yourself.
+Join us on a 4-Day Tour in Sonoma, or a Napa Wine Country tour to explore the revolutionarily traditional bakeries of Sonoma Valley for yourself.